 BEAT eggs, milk, salt and pepper in small bowl until blended.

 HEAT 1 tsp. butter in large nonstick skillet over medium heat until hot.
-POUR IN egg mixture.
-As eggs begin to set, GENTLY PULL the eggs across the pan with an inverted turner, forming large soft curds.
+POUR egg mixture into skillet.
+As eggs begin to set, gently PULL the eggs across the pan with an inverted turner, forming large soft curds.
 CONTINUE cooking—pulling, lifting and folding eggs—until thickened and no visible liquid egg remains.
 Do not stir constantly.
 REMOVE from pan.
 CLEAN skillet.

 GRILL sandwiches over medium heat, turning once, until bread is toasted and cheese is melted, 2 to 4 minutes.

-How long to beat?
-It’s a matter of preference.
+- How long to beat?
+Go with your preference.
 Light beating produces more dense scrambled eggs.
 Vigorous beating aerates the eggs, resulting in lighter fluffier curds.